reflectoring/reflectoring.github.io/content/blog/2023/2023-08-15-checked-exceptions.md

 ### Checked Exceptions Do Not Scale Well
 One of the main arguments against checked exceptions is code scalability and maintainability.
-A change in a method's list of exceptions breaks all upstream method calls, starting from the calling method up to the method that eventually implements a `try-catch` to handle the exception.
+A change in a method's list of exceptions breaks all method call in the calling chain, starting from the calling method up to the method that eventually implements a `try-catch` to handle the exception.
 As an example, let's say we call a method `libraryMethod()` that is part of an external library: